-Property owners will be billed a tiered flat rate in which the average property will be charged an estimated \$4.80 per month, a comparatively low cost among others in the state.
-Payment of a regional fee to WVSA rather than implementing a local municipality tax is expected to yield 70-93% in cost savings.
+Property owners will be billed a tiered flat rate in which the average single family residential property will be charged an estimated \$3.50 to \$5 per month.
+(Less impervious surface areas will incur lower charges.)
+Still, paying a regional fee to WVSA rather than a local municipality tax is expected to yield 70 -93% in cost savings.

-The stormwater fees will be billed to residents in the first quarter, 2019.
+The stormwater fees will be billed to residents in October, 2018.
 The cost will be clearly itemized as "stormwater" on your WVSA bill.

-Your stormwater fee will be placed in a dedicated fund used only for WVSA's Regional Stormwater Management Program (RSMP).
+Your stormwater fee will be placed in a dedicated fund used only for WVSA's Regional Stormwater Management Program.

-This program will fund regulatory compliance, pollution reduction planning, increased maintenance of stormwater systems, system mapping, outfall inspections, stream restorations, catch basin cleaning and repairs, street sweeping, public information and education, administrative services, capital improvements-such as construction of community rain gardens, and additional stormwater management initiatives and projects.
+This program will fund operations, pollution reduction planning, increased maintenance of stormwater systems, system mapping, outfall inspections, stream restorations, street sweeping, regulatory compliance, public information and education, administrative services, capital improvements-such as construction of community rain gardens, and additional stormwater management initiatives and projects.

 Municipalities designated as MS4 (Municipal Separate Storm Sewer System) permit holders are required to complete all permit requirements.
-WVSA serves as the MS4 permit administrator, allowing municipalities to reap benefits including WVSA's trained staff, equipment, and knowledge of how to operate and manage a regional authority,
+WVSA serves as the MS4 permit administrator, allowing municipalities to garner efficiencies in the use of trained staff, equipment, and knowledge of how to operate and manage a regional authority,

-Because of the regional approach, municipalities will also have savings accounts built on part of the fees, and that money will be allocated solely for smaller scale infrastructure projects.
+Because of the regional approach, communities will have savings accounts built on part of the fees and the money can be used for smaller scale infrastructure projects.